How to Run a Bookstore in 2025 (Step-by-Step Guide)

 One more benefit of finding the right POS software is your customer loyalty program.
 A powerful loyalty program means you also have customer relationship management tools and advanced membership features.
 This will keep customers coming back and spending more.

-This is far from exhausting the list of possible advantages that come from having a great POS system for bookstores, but it’s a good starting point to highlight some of the most important.
+This is far from exhausting the possible advantages of having a great POS system for bookstores, but it’s a good starting point to highlight some of the most important.

-Just because you run a bookstore doesn’t mean that you have to sell books exclusively.
+Just because you run a bookstore doesn’t mean you must sell books exclusively.
 Add-on products or other impulse purchases are great tools to boost sales and increase the average customer spend.
 Those items might encourage new customers to come to your store as well.
 Below is a list of some common products that bookstores carry in addition to books:

 • Board games